uv337/DCmap/README.md

 Tizen app  for  OSM(openstreetmap.org)

-Here supply  the  start point of DCmap  1st version
+Here, supply  the  start point of DCmap  1st version and 2nd.